 Our reintegration department assists clients with their transition from incarceration to community.
 We offer continuous support as they re-establish and maintain their roles as workers, students, parents, and community members.
 We are a one-stop shop for men involved in the justice system in Manitoba.
 We assist with individual community referrals, programming and support.

-The reintegration department consists of two staff members and at times social work practicum students as part of their studies.
-Please call 204-775-1514, to make an appointment with one of our reintegration team staff to ensure availability.
+Please call 204-775-1514 extension 110 to make an appointment with our reintegration staff member to ensure availability.
 Our regular office hours are 8:30 am – 4:30 pm Monday to Friday.

 We work in partnership with the John Howard Society of Brandon though we offer a different range and variety of services.
 Their services and location might suit your needs better so please visit their site through this link to read more about them.

 We offer four of the same programs that are offered in the provincial Institutions (see Programs below).